-To preserve the affordability of low-income use-restricted units, the County has refinanced various housing projects with new tax-exempt bond issues. . ((Consider deleting because this is with in the city))
+To preserve the affordability of low-income use-restricted units, the County has refinanced various housing projects with new tax-exempt bond issues. -

 Owner-Occupied Rehab

 Between 2015 and 2021, the County assisted in the rehabilitation of 54 ownership housing units throughout Contra Costa County.